 Financial liabilities are classified as measured at amortized cost or at fair value through profit or loss.
-A financial liability is classified as at fair value through profit or loss if it is classified as held-for-trading, it is a derivative or it is designated as such on initial recognition.
+A financial liability is classified and measured as at fair value through profit or loss if it is a derivative with liability nature, or it is designated as such on initial recognition.
 Financial liabilities at fair value through profit or loss are measured at fair value and net gains and losses, including any interest expense, are recognized in profit or loss.
 Other financial liabilities are subsequently measured at amortized cost using the effective interest method.
 Interest expense and foreign exchange gains and losses are recognized in profit or loss.
 Any gain or loss on derecognition is also recognized in profit or loss.